os-climate/osc-geo-h3grid-srv/README.md

 ## The Geospatial Grid

-The h3 geospatial indexing system ia an indexing system created by Uber to represent the entire globe.
+The h3 geospatial indexing system is an indexing system created by Uber to represent the entire globe.
 It consists of a series of hexagonal grids that cover the world at different resolution levels.